ehrlinger/xportEDA/README.md

   * markdown (maybe?)

 ## Description
 If a picture is worth a thousand words, then how many tables are a single visualization worth?
-[Exploratory data analysis](http://en.wikipedia.org/wiki/Exploratory_data_analysis) is a great way to see what is and is not in your dataset.
+[Exploratory data analysis](http://en.wikipedia.org/wiki/Exploratory_data_analysis) is a great way to see what is and is not in your data set.
 The xportEDA app makes it easy to visualize your data quickly, without requiring programming effort to get a jump on your data wrangling.

 You supply the app with a data file.
 The app can read in a data.frame from a SAS xpt, SAS sas7bdat, csv or rdata file, and generates a set of data visualizations.